Male infertility crisis: Criticism

 Critics of labeling male infertility a crisis have cited research which has partially stigmatized men, and say that male infertility has inadvertently been conflated with mental health and social vulnerability.
 However, no direct evidence supports such stigmatization.
 Gannon et al. wrote in 2004 that media coverage of the crisis has posed it as a threat to hegemonic masculinity.

 Scientists disagree on the impact of observed fertility declines to date, and sperm counts remain above the 15 million considered to be below normal by the World Health Organization.
 The issue of most concern is reducing average abnormal-sperm counts.
 Health practitioners and fertility doctors who work in the field are skeptical about a crisis in male fertility, since they had not observed a dramatic decline first-hand; a disconnect exists between what has been observed in published research and what is seen in clinical practice.

+It has also been pointed out that sexual and masturbatory cultural shifts may be the true driver of the phenomenon, as more frequent ejaculation quickly reduces sperm counts.

 Andrologists have said that not enough research has been conducted on male fertility to address the crisis effectively.
 Existing treatments, such as assisted reproductive technology, are difficult to access and may have severe complications.